 In the end, online-only companies have largely diminished (and even eliminated) many of the drawbacks associated with traditional mattress shopping.
 Like what?
 Dealing with pushy salespeople, haggling over price, not understanding what you’re getting, and spending all day driving between stores, to name just a few examples.

 Shopping for a mattress online doesn’t come without its drawbacks, though.
-The good news is that we’ve tackled many of the most important topics here, so you now have the information you need to find the best option to suit your personal preferences, as well as your budget.
+We’ve tackled many of the most important topics here, so you now have the information you need to find the best option to suit your personal preferences, as well as your budget.